-How to Use Facebook Groups to Market Your Business
+How to Use Facebook Groups to Grow Your Business

 Have you capitalized on the Facebook Group trend yet?
 According to Facebook, “While Pages were designed to be the official profiles for entities, such as celebrities, brands or businesses, Facebook Groups are the place for small group communication and for people to share their common interests and express their opinion.
 Groups allow people to come together around a common cause, issue or activity to organize, express objectives, discuss issues, post photos and share related content.”

 When you bring people with related interests together, it’s a great opportunity to educate and serve your ideal customer avatar.
 Here are our tips for how to use Facebook groups to support and market your business.

 Set up screening questions with admin approval for new group member requests

 You have the option to ask new requests three questions before you approve their request.
 We recommend:

 1. Are you (your customer avatar)? (i.e. A woman interested in essential oils?
 Planning a wedding in the next year?)

 If the person is not your exact avatar, you don’t approve.
 We know, it sounds harsh.
 However, you’re looking to customize your group content and community to your perfect customer persona, so you have to keep it clean.